 For the first time in decades this holiday season offered me an opportunity to consider my own song, my clunky personalized vamp, my deep love of middle C. Now other pent-up notes may start tumbling out as well…some sung, some written, some photographed, some merely hummed in the shower of my solitary mind.

 Thanks, dear friends, for bringing me home to the color of music.
-One of these days I’ll brush that color off and make new sounds; or at the very least I’ll frame it.
+One of these days I’ll brush that color off and make new sounds; or at the very least I’ll frame them.